What's My Age Again?: Recording and production

-Release and chart performance
+Release

 The song's title originally referenced fictional children's character Peter Pan.

+Although Blink-182 retained creative control over Enema of the State, MCA Records insisted on approving the album's lead single, believing the choice would be pivotal to its parent album's long-term commercial prospects.
+Band manager Rick DeVoe and label executives viewed "What's My Age Again?" as the album's strongest commercial prospect, and MCA president Jay Boberg ultimately selected it as the lead single.
+DeLonge, however, was initially unconvinced by the decision, later recalling, "I didn't understand it, because up to that point, we hadn't had a big single."

 The working title for the song was "Peter Pan Complex", referencing the popular psychology concept of an adult who is socially immature.
 Executives at MCA Records were uncertain that listeners would connect with the title, given it goes unmentioned in the song's lyrics.
 Previously, the label had appended parentheses to its two stateside singles from Dude Ranch: "Dammit (Growing Up)" and "Josie (Everything's Gonna Be Fine)".
 The label was also concerned about litigation from the Walt Disney Company, who held rights to the name following their film adaption.
 The band disliked the suggestion, but given the creative freedom MCA had afforded them throughout recording, agreed to the change.
 Hoppus later conceded the new title made more sense and "feels right".
-Band management and label executives saw a strong single in "What's My Age Again?" although DeLonge felt otherwise: "I didn't understand it, because up to that point, we hadn't had a big single."